eldaxgit/UI_Kits/landing_page/README.md

 ## Customization

-Logo: Replace the BrandLogo text inside the <h1> tag with your own logo text or use an image.
+Logo: Replace the BrandLogo text inside the &lt;h1&gt; tag with your own logo text or use an image.

-Links: Modify the navigation links in the <nav> section to link to your website's pages.
+Links: Modify the navigation links in the &lt;nav&gt; section to link to your website's pages.

 Form Action: Update the form action URL to link it to your email marketing platform or a backend server.

-Background Image: Change the href attribute in the <image> tag to your desired image URL.
+Background Image: Change the href attribute in the &lt;image src="image.jpg"&gt; tag to your desired image URL.

 ## Files